 Concussion and post-concussion syndrome have been in the news for about a year now, especially when it comes to pro sports players dealing with long-term damage from head injuries.
 In fact, a recent study revealed that 110 out of 111 ex-NFL players examined were suffering from chronic traumatic encephalopathy (CTE).
-This is a particular type of brain disease that is associated with experiencing concussions.
+This is a particular type of brain disease that has a connection with concussions.

 But does that mean you should only care about concussions if you play contact sports?
 Hardly.
 Concussions can lead to long-term problems for anyone, regardless of how they occur.
 Consider the following case study.